neema-patience/neema-patience/README.md

 # Hi there, I'm Patience! 👋

-**`Aspiring Data Analyst | Web Developer | Tech Enthusiast`**
+**`Aspiring Data Analyst | Tech Enthusiast`**

 Welcome to my GitHub!
-I'm deeply passionate about technology, data, and continuous learning — always exploring and building.
+I'm passionate about data, creativity, and continuous learning — always exploring and building.

 ---

 ## 💡 About Me

-- 🔧 Currently working on: **JavaScript projects, web development, and data analysis**
+- 🔍 Currently working on: **Building a strong foundation in Python, SQL, and Power BI for data analysis**
-- 📚 Currently learning: **SQL, JavaScript, HTML & CSS, Git, and deeper data analysis**
+- 🎓 Currently learning: **Through a comprehensive online course on Udemy**
-- 🤝 Open to collaborate on: **Open-source web and data-focused projects**
+- 🤝 Open to collaborate on: **Data analytics projects**
-- 🧠 Looking for help with: **Advanced JavaScript and SQL best practices**
+- 🧠 Looking for help with: **SQL and Python for cementing knowledge and practical use**
-- 💬 Ask me about: **HTML, CSS, Java, beginner-friendly JavaScript, and SQL basics**
+- 💬 Ask me about: **My learning journey in Python and Excel**
 - 🔗 Reach me via: [GitHub](https://github.com/neema-patience) | [LinkedIn](https://www.linkedin.com/in/neema-patience)
 - 🙋‍♀️ Pronouns: **She/Her**
 - 🎵 Fun fact: **I love music, novels, and diving into data-driven insights!**